The University of Lincoln and the University of Lincoln Students’ Union are committed to promoting Fairtrade products to students and staff.

 – Setting up a Fairtrade Steering Group.

-Fairtrade products are made available through the University’s catering outlets, the University Shop, Hospitality and vending machines.
+Fairtrade products are made available through the University’s catering outlets, Hospitality and vending machines.
 In addition, the University of Lincoln branded clothing on sale in the University Shop is made from Fairtrade cotton.

 The University has a Fairtrade Steering Group, which meets regularly to develop events, review the Fairtrade Policy and report on the sale of Fairtrade products.